armory/documentation/_spinnaker/install_dinghy.md

 If Dinghy crashes on start up and you encounter an error in Dinghy similar to:
 `time="2020-03-06T22:35:54Z" level=fatal msg="failed to load configuration: 1 error(s) decoding:\n\n* 'Logging.Level' expected type 'string', got unconvertible type 'map[string]interface {}'"`

 You have probably configured global logging levels with `spinnaker-local.yml`.
-The work around is to override dinghy levels:
+The work around is to override Dinghy's logging levels:

-* If using Operator
+* **Operator**

     ```yaml
     apiVersion: spinnaker.armory.io/{{ site.data.versions.operator-extended-crd-version }}